gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 Our updated shader supports both flat 2D and stereoscoping rendering.
 All we need to set the `isAmplifiedRendering` function constant when creating a `MTLRenderPipelineState` and supply the correct matrices to it.

 > **_NOTE:_** It is important to note that even when rendering on Apple Vision you may need to render to a flat 2D texture.
 One example would be drawing shadows, where you put a virtual camera where the sun should be, render to a depth buffer and then project these depth values when rendering to the main displays to determine if a pixel is in shadow or not.
 Rendering from the Sun point of view in this case does not require multiple render targets or vertex amplification.
 With our updated vertex shader, we can now support both.

+## Gotchas

+I have hinted at some of these throughout the article, but let's recap them and write them down together.

+### Can't render to a smaller resolution pixel buffer when foveation is enabled

+Turning on foveation prevents rendering to a pixel buffer with smaller resolution than the device display.
+Certain graphics techniques allow for rendering to a lower resolution pixel buffer and upscaling it before presenting it or using it as an input to another effect.
+That is a performance optimisation.
+Apple for example has the [MetalFX](https://developer.apple.com/documentation/metalfx) upscaler that allows us to render to a smaller pixel buffer and upscale it back to native resolution.
+That is not possible when rendering on visionOS with foveation enabled due to the [`rasterizationRateMaps`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/rasterizationratemaps) property.
+That property is set internally by Compositor Services when a new `LayerRenderer` is created based on whether we turned on the [`isFoveationEnabled`](https://developer.apple.com/documentation/compositorservices/layerrenderer/configuration-swift.struct/isfoveationenabled) property in our layer configuration.
+We don't have a say in the direct creation of the `rasterizationRateMaps` property.
+We can not use smaller viewport sizes sizes when rendering to our `LayerRenderer` textures that have predefined rasterization rate maps because the viewport dimensions will not match.
+We can not change the dimensions of the predefined rasterization rate maps.